Detroit Red Wings captain Dylan Larkin leaves game after punch to the head

 It looked scary, as Larkin lay motionless on the ice.
 He was eventually able to rise to his knees, and then stand up to be helped off without need of the stretcher.

-Immediately after Larkin went down, David Perron went after Senators defenseman Artem Zub, ending up on top of him on the ice.
+Immediately after Larkin went down, David Perron went after Senators defenseman Artem Zub, crosschecking him and sending him to the ice.

 Officials spent several minutes looking at replays of the incidents before announcing penalties.
-Incredibly, it was Perron who got the most punishment, receiving a five-minute major for cross-checking and a game misconduct for intent to injure.
+Perron got the most punishment, receiving a five-minute major for cross-checking and a game misconduct for intent to injure.

+Larkin's injury and Perron's ejection left the Wings with nine forwards to finish the game, as they had gone with an 11-forwards-and-seven-defenseman lineup.

 Joseph received two minutes for roughing.
 So did Kelly.
 (Larkin and Joseph have history: In October 2021, while Joseph was with the Tampa Bay Lightning, Larkin punched Joseph in the head.
 Larkin was assessed a match penalty, and ended up suspended for one game by the NHL).